 Step four – finding the right solution

 We understand that whatever degree of hair loss you are experiencing, it can have a major impact on your life.
 Our hair is one of our most defining features so even the smallest loss may affect not just appearance, but our overall confidence.
 Thankfully, there are a range of solutions available these days that work to address specific problem areas.
 These include treatments for regrowth and hair restoration such as cosmetic hair thickener’s, natural hair wigs, hairpieces for women (we call them ‘toppettes’ and crown extensions) and hair integration systems.

 The absolute bottom line is that there are solutions that may assist.
 So if you’re unhappy with the state of your hair, don’t be shy in taking steps to address your hair loss, improve your appearance and help regain your confidence.

-Hair Loss Consultation are available in Sydney and Adelaide.
+Hair Loss Consultation is available in Sydney.